-Hans Ulrich Obrist, a world-renowned curator at London’s Serpentine Gallery, described his role as a curator in an interview as “that of a catalyst—and sparring partner.”
+Hans Ulrich Obrist, a world-renowned art historian and curator at London’s Serpentine Galleries, described his role as a curator in an interview as “that of a catalyst—and sparring partner.”
 Good curators make the right things happen in an exhibit, creating the best possible experience for everyone involved.

-- Preserving, “in the sense of safeguarding the heritage of art”
+- Preserve, “in the sense of safeguarding the heritage of art”

 Identify a Theme